 The Laker Institute is a dually enrolled student program between Garrett County Public Schools (GCPS) and Garrett College (GC) to simultaneously obtain a Maryland State High School Diploma, as well as an associate degree from Garrett College during their traditional high school years.
-The Laker Institute is offering AA degrees in Business Administration and Math/Science.
+The Laker Institute is offering AA degrees in Business Administration and in Arts and Sciences: Math/Science.
 A student will receive free tuition, books, and fees if all eligibility criteria are met, and the student remains in good academic and behavioral standing while participating in the program.

-Students who elect to participate in the Laker Institute are prioritizing a full-time course load at GC and may not participate in any other academic programs with GCPS.
+Students who elect to participate in the Laker Institute are prioritizing a full-time course load at GC, which may impact participation in other academic programs with GCPS.
 This includes dual enrollment with any other college/university, CTE programs, etc. AP courses may be used to augment Garrett classes for credits in certain circumstances agreed upon by GCPS administration, providing the student earns a 3 or higher on the exam.